Gresham Carnegie Library

 Today, Multnomah County remains a vibrant and dynamic part of Oregon.
 It is home to a diverse population and continues to be an important economic and cultural center in the Pacific Northwest.
 The county's rich history, from its Native American roots to its prominent role in the development of the region, contributes to its unique identity and ongoing growth.

-This timeline provides a condensed summary of the historical journey of Multnomah County, Oregon.
+This timeline provides a concise overview of the key events in the history of Multnomah County, Oregon.

 • 1854 - Multnomah County is officially created on December 22, 1854.